 Question: What is Central Web Authentication (CWA)?

-Cisco ISE's jargon for captive portal / splash page hosted on Cisco ISE server.
+Cisco ISE's terminology for captive portal / splash page hosted on Cisco ISE server.

 Question: What is Local Web Authentication (LWA)?